bioidiap/bob.extension/doc/pure_python.rst

 ---------------------

 To be able to use the package, we first need to build and install it locally.
-This is explained in detail in :ref:`bob.extension.build_locally`.
+This is explained in detail in `bob development tools`_.
 The buildout configuration file of the package looks like:

 .. code-block:: cfg